 Progesterone is a hormone that’s always present during your menstrual cycle.
 It maintains your uterine lining after ovulation.
 If you become pregnant, progesterone rises to cease ovulation and keep you from getting a period.
 Plan B essentially mimics pregnancy by delivering a large dose of progesterone (levonorgestrel mentioned above) so that the body already “thinks” it’s pregnant, doesn’t ovulate, and instead continues to thicken the uterine lining.
 As this large dose dissipates, withdraw bleeding occurs which usually resembles a period.

 How effective is Plan B?

 Plan B effectiveness really hinges on when it’s taken.
 The manufacture may tout it prevents 7 out 8 pregnancies, but realistically that’s likely only with perfect timing.
 Yes, Plan B must be taken within 72 hours, but there’s more to that story.

 If Plan B is taken early in your cycle, it probably does have the suggested upwards of 89% effectiveness, but closer to mid-cycle, probably not, and after ovulation?
 It’s nearly a pointless measure.
 This is because you can’t prevent ovulation if it’s already happened.

 After ovulation, all Plan B does is work to thicken the uterine lining more to prevent implantation.
 This means the later in your cycle it’s taken the less effective it becomes.

 So, when should you take Plan B, if at all?

 The reason it’s generally recommended to take Plan B at any time if you’ve had unprotected sex and don’t wish to become pregnant is because not all women know when they ovulate.
 Honestly, if they did they wouldn’t need Plan B, because they would know if the sexual act occurred during a fertile time.

 Pregnancy is actually only possible about one week out of the month.
-You have the viability of sperm at about 5 days and the lifespan of an egg at 48 hours max.
+You have the viability of sperm at about 5 days, and the lifespan of an egg at around 24 hours.
 You can read more about your chances of pregnancy here, but long story short, in general, sex just before or just after a period is very unlikely to result in pregnancy.
 Whereas, sex mid-cycle has a higher chance.